Economic Shocks, Opportunity Costs, and the Supply of Politicians: Effects of Job Loss on Political Entry

 \subsection{Monetary incentives}

-Holding a political position often brings monetary benefits.
-Running for political office may thus be an appealing strategy for mitigating the income loss resulting from being laid off in the private sector.
+Holding a political position often entails substantial monetary rewards, making it an appealing strategy for mitigating the income loss resulting from being laid off in the private sector.
 To examine the role of financial incentives in shaping the decision to enter politics after a job loss, we conduct two heterogeneity analyses.
-First, we study the attractiveness of local councilor jobs by exploiting variation in councilor wages across Brazilian municipalities.
-Second, to capture changes in private-sector opportunity costs, we construct a measure of the predicted income loss that arises from job loss and test whether it relates to differences in job loss effects on political participation.
+First, to capture changes in private-sector opportunity costs, we construct a measure of the predicted income loss from displacement and test whether individuals facing larger losses are more likely to enter politics.
+Second, we study the attractiveness of local councilor jobs by exploiting variation in councilor wages across Brazilian municipalities.

+\textbf{Predicted income loss.}\quad We start by examining whether predicted income losses due to the layoff are related to the effects of job loss on political entry.\footnote{We focus on predicted, rather than actual earnings loss, since the latter may be directly affected by individuals' behavior after the layoff, such as their decision to run for office. \cite{hilger2016} and \cite{Britto2022a} conduct similar exercises for the effect of parental job loss on children's outcomes.} The income effects of job loss are predicted as follows.
+Similar to \cite{schmieder2023}, we first construct for each laid-off worker in our sample an individual-specific measure of the relative earnings losses after layoff by exploiting the fact that we have matched each treated worker to a similar control worker:

+where $\bar{y}_{i, post}$ is the average earnings in the 5 years after the layoff of treated worker $i$, or her matched control worker $i'$. $\bar{y}_{i, pre}$ is the average earnings in the 5 years before the layoff.
+This double difference can be thought of as the share of earnings that each worker loses in the medium run because of the layoff.
+We then regress $\Delta_{dd} y_{it}$ on a rich set of pre-layoff characteristics and compute the predicted relative earnings loss.
+The regression includes the following individual covariates: gender, education, age decile, earnings decile, tenure decile, firm size decile, and layoff year.
+We also add municipality $\times$ industry dummies to capture variation in labor market conditions.
+Finally, we re-estimate the effects of job loss on new party memberships and candidacies in model (\ref{model:did}), by splitting the sample into quintiles of the predicted earnings loss distribution.

+Results are shown in Figure \ref{fig:did_hetero_earningsloss}.
+The predicted income losses are clearly related to the estimated effects of job loss on councilor candidacies.
+In the lowest quintile of earnings losses, we find null effects, whereas in the highest quintile job loss is estimated to raise the probability of running for councilor by more than 30\%.
+In contrast, we do not find heterogeneity in the effects on new party memberships.
+These results support the idea that the reduction in private-sector opportunity costs is a key mechanism behind the rise in political entry after layoffs -- particularly for time-intensive forms of political engagement such as running for office, where the opportunity cost of foregone earnings plays a larger role than for lower-commitment activities like party membership.

 \textbf{Councilor wages.}\quad Since 2004, a constitutional amendment has capped councilor salaries based on the population size of the municipality.
 In municipalities with less than 10,000 inhabitants, councilors can receive a maximum of 20\% of state deputy salaries.
 This share increases for larger municipalities, up to 75\% in municipalities with more than 500,000 inhabitants.
 State deputy salaries, in turn, can get at most 75\% of the federal deputy salary.
 Appendix Table \ref{tab:counc_wage_caps} reports the maximum allowed councilor salary for each population size group, as estimated by \cite{Ferraz2011}.
 In absolute terms, maximum councilor wages vary between 1,927 BRL (391 USD) and 7,227 BRL (1,466 USD) per month, demonstrating that there is substantial local variation in the financial incentives to run for local councilor.